Efficient classical algorithms for simulating symmetric quantum systems: Background for general symmetry groups

 In this Section, we discuss the general problem of finding the ground state energy, ground state, and performing time evolution under a Hamiltonian $H$ on a finite-dimensional Hilbert space which is invariant under some representation $R$ of a symmetry group $G$.
+Some of these problems have previously been considered in a variety of special cases\changevfour{~\cite{PhysRevA.65.032325,somma2006efficient,zeier2011symmetry,shammah2018open,lowfermions2022}}.
+Here, we provide background on the general techniques used in solving these problems using a unified framework. \changevfour{We also give an equivalent formulation in Appendix~\ref{sec:general_tn_appendix} in the language of tensor networks.}

-Consider the *-subalgebra of operators invariant under $R$ to which $H$ belongs.
+We consider the *-subalgebra of operators invariant under $R$ to which $H$ belongs.
 We think of this subalgebra as a standalone *-algebra $X$, such that the embedding of $X$ into the full operator algebra defines a representation $A$ of $X$.
 The practical relevance of these considerations is when the size of the total Hilbert space grows exponentially with some scaling parameter $n$.
 The paradigmatic example is the Hilbert space of $n$ qubits.
-If there are enough symmetries, it can happen that the dimension $N(n)$ of $X$ only grows polynomially with $n$, in which case many properties can be calculated efficiently.
+If there are enough symmetries, it can happen that the dimension $N(n)$ of $X$ only grows polynomially with $n$, in which case many properties can be calculated efficiently \cite{somma2006efficient}.
 This restriction of $X$ to a lower-dimensional subspace may more generally happen beyond systems symmetric in the sense of Definition~\ref{def:inv_op}.
 Due to this, for now we focus explicitly on $X$ and $A$, rather than on $G$ and its representation $R$; we will discuss the connection of our results to $G$ and $R$ more specifically at the end of this Section.

-For the various algorithms we now consider, we will assume that different properties of $X$ and $A$ are known.
-For the algorithm for finding the ground state energy of $H$ given in Theorem~\ref{thm:general_gse}, we will assume that the structure constants of $X$ in some preferred basis are known.
-In a slight abuse of notation, we will refer to those structure constants as $X^{i,j}_k$, where $i$, $j$, and $k$ label basis elements.